e3c-summer-worker/components/packages/navigation/README.md

 Note that the styles will be quite a bit different than production, this is because I only copied a subset of the HTML into our `public/` html file.
 The important thing is that the navigation bar is functional.

+Also, when you switch to Desktop to Mobile view, refresh the page to get the functional navigation bars.
+Not sure why this is the case, maybe I didn't download all the files.

 ### Production Build

 This creates the `build/navigation.js` file that is ready to be distributed by the CDN.